 Raccoon presence in Ontario has increased relative to previous years.
 There is approximately 100 to 150 raccoons per square kilometer in Toronto.
 Though raccoons are nocturnal that doesn’t necessarily make them strictly present at night.
 They may be present during the day for other reasons like hunger, health, or diseases like distemperment etc. Raccoons prefer dark areas environmentally for shelter, which is why they are occasionally found in people’s window wells.
 They are also found under decks.
-This is not however their main area for shelter, almost every raccoon has four to five different dwelling sites nearby.
+This is not however their main area for shelter, almost every raccoon has three to five different dwelling sites nearby.

 The most common area raccoons target is the attic of your home.
 Attics are dark, warm and comfortable.
 Your insulation makes the perfect shelter and breeding site for generations of future raccoons in the neighborhood.
 The maturing period for raccoon babies to become mobile is roughly 3 weeks to a month.
 During this time they will be very vocal and will sound like birds chirping.
 The removal for baby raccoons is often difficult and time consuming.
 This can sometimes leave no other choice than to cut drywall and remove them physically from within the walls.
 So it is quite important to wildlife proof your home to prevent raccoon entry into your attic in the first place.